 Building on the Y’s 2016 “For a Better Us” campaign, we probed into how important “us” is right now.
-Launched just days after the Charlottesville protests, the anthem film takes viewers on a journey that explores the meaning of “us” in America, the ways in which our bonds are eroding and how the Y (one of the country’s most impactful and long-standing charitable organizations) can unite people through safe places, community outreach, mentorship, volunteerism and more.
+Launched just days after the Charlottesville protests in August 2017, the anthem film takes viewers on a journey that explores the meaning of “us” in America, the ways in which our bonds are eroding and how the Y (one of the country’s most impactful and long-standing charitable organizations) can unite people through safe places, community outreach, mentorship, volunteerism and more.
 This new work reminds people that the Y exists to foster community across the country and asks viewers to help fund the important work they do in service of making us better individuals for our communities and nation.

 A lot of people think of the Y as either a place with a pool or a ’70’s song.
 But it is actually one of the best and biggest nonprofit organizations in the country, with efforts across everything from youth development to education to social responsibility.
 Where society falls short, it’s the Y that steps in and fills the gaps.